Tirumala Tirupati Devasthanams: Sri Venkateswara Gosamrakshana Shala

-It is home for cattle received as a donation (Godanam).
+It is a preserve for cattle received as a donation (Godanam).
 It was established in the year 1956 by TTD and later renamed to S.V.
 Gosamrakshana Shala during 2004.
 It is located at Chandragiri Road, Tirupati.
 It is maintained by Tirumala Tirupati Devasthanams based on the funds received under Sri Venkateswara Gosamrakshana Shala Trust.
-Activities of the trust include providing a good environment, management, and food to the cattle.
+Activities of the trust include providing a good environment, management and food to the cattle.
 The milk and its products produced here are used by TTD for daily rituals at Sri Venkateswara Temple and other TTD temples.

 Free bus services

-TTD runs free buses from the Tirupati railway station and bus station to Alipiri and Srivari Mettu, every 30 minutes.
+TTD runs a free bus service between the Tirupati railway station and bus station to Alipiri and Srivari Mettu, every 30 minutes.
 Pilgrims who intend to walk up the hills to Tirumala use these buses.
-TTD also provides free bus services within Tirumala town, which are known as "Dharma Rathams".
-There are 12 such buses that pass through cottages, choultries, temples and other places in Tirumala, at a frequency of every 3 minutes in the prescribed time slots.
+TTD also provides busing within Tirumala town, which are known as "Dharma Rathams".
+There are 12 such buses that pass-through cottages, choultries, temples and other places in Tirumala, at a frequency of every 3 minutes in the prescribed time slots.

-Controversies

-Civet Controversy

-The civet is an endangered animal that first appeared in historic texts during the 12th century.
-In these texts, it was depicted that kings would be bathed in the oil created from the secretion of these cats, called Punugu oil, for aromatic purposes.
-In the 14th century the oil became known as a prestigious perfume.
-In the 21st century, the temple has used this oil to anoint the sacred image of Sri Venkateswara every Friday.
-Due to the weekly occurrence of this practice, the TTD reared nine of these civets in the Sri Venkateswara dairy farms to easily collect the secretions.
-In 2002, due to the endangered nature of the animals, this practice came under fire.
-The topic cropped up again in 2008, this time accompanied by the confiscation of their civets due to the violation of the 1972 Wildlife Protection Act.
-The temple tried to re-obtain the civets by stating that without these animals it would go against their ageless religious practices.
-If that plan failed, they had hopes of funding a zoo refuge for these animals and in turn be able to collect their secretions.